CALL TODAY FOR A FREE CONSULTATION (504) 525-5211

 Secondary exposure occurs when a family member is indirectly exposed to asbestos through a loved one who brings home asbestos in their clothing, skin, or hair.

 Manufacturers, employers and insurance companies often deny liability in mesothelioma cases by arguing the uncertainty of where the asbestos exposure may have occurred.
 Since these companies aggressively defend their case, you will also require an aggressive advocate to tell your story and prosecute your case.
+Our New Orleans mesothelioma lawyer will do just that.

 Our Approach–Personalized Attention